tensorlayer/RLzoo/README.md

 * A dictionary of all different environments is stored in `./baselines/env_list.py`

 ## Descriptions:
+The supported configurations for RL algorithms with corresponding environments in RLzoo are listed in the following table.

 | Algorithms                 | Action Space        | Policy        | Update     | Envs                                                         |
 | -------------------------- | ------------------- | ------------- | ---------- | ------------------------------------------------------------ |
 | DQN (double, dueling, PER) | Discrete Only       | --            | Off-policy | Atari, Classic Control                                       |